Frank Lloyd Wright:

 Supreme Court Chief Justice, Warren Burger:

-Pollution is not limited to the air we breath and the water we drink; it can equally offend the eye and ear.
+Pollution is not limited to the air we breathe and the water we drink; it can equally offend the eye and ear.

 Judge Tobriner in Metromedia, Inc. v.
 San Diego: